-The total OPEB liability was determined by an actuarial valuation performed on July 1, 2017.
-Update procedures were used to roll forward the total OPEB liability to December 31, 2018 and December 31, 2017, the measurement dates.
+The total OPEB liability was determined by an actuarial valuation performed on July 1, 2019 and July 1, 2017.
+Update procedures were used to roll forward the total OPEB liability to December 31, 2019 and December 31, 2018, the measurement dates.
 The actuarial valuations were performed using the following actuarial assumptions, applied to all periods included in the measurement, unless specified:

-Valuation date Measurement date Discount rate Inflation Actuarial cost method Amortization method Normal cost increase factor Salary increases July 1, 2017 December 31, 2018 4.1%, net of expenses 2.50% Entry Age Normal Level percentage of payroll 4.50% Varies by years of service and differs for members of the various pension plans July 1, 2017 December 31, 2017 3.44%, net of expenses 2.50% Entry Age Normal Level percentage of payroll 4.50% Varies by years of service and differs for members of the various pension plans
+Valuation date July 1, 2019 July 1, 2017 Measurement date December 31, 2019 December 31, 2018 Discount rate 2.74%, net of expenses 4.10%, net of expenses Inflation 2.25% 2.50% Actuarial cost method Entry Age Normal Entry Age Normal Amortization method Level percentage of payroll Level percentage of payroll Normal cost increase factor 4.50% 4.50%

+Salary increases Varies by years of service and differs for members of the various pension plans Varies by years of service and differs for members of the various pension plans

-Healthcare Cost Trend - The healthcare trend assumption is based on the Society of Actuaries-Getzen Model version 2017 utilizing the baseline assumptions included in the model, except inflation of 2.5% for medical and pharmacy benefits.
-Additional adjustments apply based on percentage of costs associated with administrative expenses, aging factors, potential excise taxes due to healthcare reform, and other healthcare reform provisions, separately for NYSHIP and self-insured benefits administered by MTA New York City Transit.
-These assumptions are combined with long-term assumptions for dental and vision benefits of an annual trend of 4.0% plus Medicare Part B reimbursements of an annual trend of 4.5%, but not more than projected medical and pharmacy trends excluding any excise tax adjustments.
+Healthcare Cost Trend - The healthcare trend assumption is based on the Society of Actuaries-Getzen Model version 2019 utilizing the baseline assumptions included in the model, except inflation of 2.25% for medical and pharmacy benefits.
+Additional adjustments apply based on percentage of costs associated with administrative expenses, aging factors, healthcare reform provisions including changes due to H.R.
+Bill 1865, separately for NYSHIP and self-insured benefits administered by MTA New York City Transit.
+These assumptions are combined with long-term assumptions for dental and vision benefits of an annual trend of 3.5% plus Medicare Part B reimbursements of an annual trend of 4.5%, but not more than projected medical and pharmacy trends.
 The self-insured trend is applied directly for represented employees of MTA New York City Transit, MTA Staten Island Railway and MTA Bus.
-For purposes of estimating the impact of the excise tax, the NYSHIP trend for MTA Bridges and Tunnels reflects that certain represented members do not receive prescription drug coverage through NYSHIP.
+This valuation reflects updated healthcare-related assumptions, including changes due to H.R.
+Bill 1865 Further Consolidated Appropriations Act, 2020, which repealed the Cadillac Tax on health plans.
+This change decreased the MTA's OPEB liability by \$742.0 million as of the valuation date July 1, 2019 and reporting year ended December 31, 2020, using a discount rate of 4.10%.